Skip to main content

 In the previous diagram, we see four connections among components from right to left.
 Those are:

-• entity's system \leftrightarrow Hathor headless wallet;
+• organization's system \rightarrow Hathor headless wallet;

-• entity's system \leftrightarrow Hathor full node;
+• organization's system \rightarrow Hathor full node;

 • Hathor full node \leftrightarrow Hathor Network.